Music for the Wedding Liturgy

 These are the ancient songs and hymns of the Hebrew Scriptures.
 The Church provides that some scriptural texts are more appropriate for some liturgies than for others.
 There is a list of those for whom good musical settings are available in the appendix.

 Gospel Acclamation / Eucharistic Acclamations

-The Gospel and Eucharistic Acclamations will be selected by the Director of Music from among those which would most likely be familiar to the majority of the people present.
-(Generally the "Mass of Creation" by Marty Haugen or the Proulx "Community Mass" is used for Eucharistic acclamations and Isele's Holy Cross Mass "Lamb of God".)
-If a couple has a particular Mass setting they would like to have used they should make such request to the Director of Music at the time of their consultation.
+The Gospel and Eucharistic Acclamations will be selected by the Music Department from among those which would most likely be familiar to the majority of the people present.
+(Generally the “Celtic Alleluia” by Christopher Walker is used for Gospel Acclamation, and "Mass of Creation" by Marty Haugen is used for Eucharistic acclamations/Lamb of God).
+If a couple has a particular Mass setting they would like to have used they should make such request at the time of their music consultation.

 The Our Father (Lord's Prayer)

 The Our Father is properly the prayer of the total assembly.
-It is preferable that it be sung by the entire community gathered in prayer.
 The singing of this prayer at weddings may discourage participation by those who may not know the musical setting or who may not care to sing.
 For this reason it is spoken rather than sung at weddings.
 Under no circumstances will the Lord's Prayer be sung as a solo.